-A stepchild is a person who is not the biological child of their parent’s spouse but is legally considered a child of that parent due to their marriage or de facto relationship.
-In Victoria, stepchildren do not automatically have the same legal rights as biological children when it comes to inheritance from their stepparent.
-If a stepparent decides to leave their estate to someone other than their stepchild in their Will, the stepchild may choose to contest the Will.
+A stepchild is someone who is not the biological child of their parent’s spouse but is treated as a child within that family because of the marriage or de facto relationship.
+In Victoria, stepchildren do not automatically receive the same inheritance rights as biological children from a stepparent.
+A stepparent can choose to exclude a stepchild from their Will.
+If this happens, the stepchild may be able to contest the Will.

-The process of contesting a Will in Victoria is governed by the Administration and Probate Act 1958 (Vic).
-This act sets out the rules for challenging the validity of a Will, including the grounds on which a Will may be contested and the procedure for doing so.
+The Administration and Probate Act 1958 (Vic) governs the process of contesting a Will in Victoria.
+It sets out the rules for challenging a Will, including the grounds and procedure for making a claim.

 The legal rights of stepchildren in relation to a stepparent’s Will

-In the case of Re James v Day (2004) VSC 209, the step-children of the deceased successfully claimed maintenance from their step-father’s estate.
-The court found that the step-children had been financially dependent on their stepfather and that he had a moral obligation to provide for them.
+In Re James v Day (2004) VSC 209, the court allowed stepchildren to claim maintenance from their stepfather’s estate.
+The court found they were financially dependent on him.
+It also found he had a moral duty to provide for them.

 The grounds for contesting a Will as a stepchild in Victoria

-There are several grounds on which a stepchild may be able to contest a Will in Victoria.
+A stepchild may contest a Will in Victoria on several grounds.
 These include:

 The process of contesting a Will in Australia as a stepchild

-If a stepchild wishes to contest a Will in Australia, they will need to file a claim with the Supreme Court in the state or territory where the deceased lived.
-The claim must be made within six months of the date of the grant of probate (the court order that confirms the validity of the Will).
+A stepchild who wants to contest a Will must file a claim in the Supreme Court of the state where the deceased lived.
+They must usually do this within six months of the grant of probate.

 Factors to consider before deciding to contest a Will as a stepchild